 If you’re a woman in her 40s, a textured wolf is a haircut that instantly transforms your style.
 A messy, textured shag makes your eyes pop and is a great way to rejuvenate your haircut.
 You can use a flat iron to add messy curls around your face, giving volume and shape to your fabulous haircut.

 If you’re a woman over 30, a low-maintenance wolf cut is youthful and sexy.
 For easy maintenance, opt for a soft baby fringe to avoid having to trim your bangs too often.
-To achieve textured and voluminous results when styling, this cut requires combining a finishing gum, dry texturizing spray & volume creator.
+To achieve textured and voluminous results when styling, this wolf shag haircut requires combining a finishing gum, dry texturizing spray & volume creator.

 If you’re feminine, a layered wolf cut looks stunning if you want to remove some weight from your tresses.
 For thick, textured hair with waves, use a razor to cut your hair to avoid thick, blunt ends.
-If you can, talk with your stylist about texturizing and debulking your haircut, so it doesn’t feel too heavy or choppy.
-Consider an undercut or fade to help remove weight, too.
+If you can, talk with your stylist about texturizing and debulking your haircut so it doesn’t feel too heavy or choppy.
+This wolf haircut for girls can be considered with an undercut or fade to help remove weight.

 A classic wolf cut is flattering, youthful, and rejuvenating if you’re an older woman.
 A younger-looking haircut can be paired with a salt and pepper hair color for a great combination that creates a fun and funky look.
-It would be best if you asked your stylist for a heavy, feathered fringe with an above-the-shoulder haircut for this tousled, youthful, yet age-appropriate haircut.
+This wolf cut for short hair would be best if you asked your stylist for a heavy, feathered fringe with an above-the-shoulder haircut for this tousled, youthful, yet age-appropriate haircut.

 A short wolf cut with bangs is an incredibly new take on the classic longer pixie cut.
 The best way to achieve this technique is to use a feather razor to shape your short hair.
 A haircut style with longer face-framing pieces around your chin and cheekbone suits women with heart-shaped faces.